 Figure 10: Team Click predicts Social Bonding in post-Tournament survey data

 A LMER model with team included as a random effect and controlling for Tournament performance measures and objective and subjective competence, revealed a significant relationship between team click and social bonding, β=.67 (95%CI=.51,.84), SE=0.08, t(16.01)=8.22, p<.0001, , (see Table ?).
-Model residuals were normally distributed around zero (W=0.98,p=.15), and individual cases had low influence on the model (Cook’s Distances all < .15, see Appendix ?
+Model residuals were normally distributed around zero (W=0.98,p=.15), and individual cases had a small influence on the model (Cook’s Distances all < .15, see Appendix ?
 Figure ? for a full report of model assumptions).
 The model supported the prediction that higher levels of team click are associated with higher levels of social bonding.
-The slope of the model is added to scatterplot for comparison with the original line of best fit (see ?)

 Figure 11: Team Click predicts Social Bonding in post-Tournament survey data.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.

-Pre- to Post-Tournament change To further test prediction 2, change in feelings of social bonding observed in Athletes pre- to post-Tournament was analysed as a function of change in feelings of Team Click.
+Pre- to Post-Tournament change To further test prediction 2, change in feelings of social bonding pre- to post-Tournament was analysed as a function of change in feelings of Team Click.
 The scatterplot in Figure ? depicts a positive relationship between Change in Team Click and Change in Social Bonding.

 Figure 12: Change in Team Click predicts Change in Social Bonding

 A LMER model revealed a significant positive effect of change in team click on change in social bonding, β=.40 (95%CI=.16,.64), SE=.12, t(7.02)=3.31, p=.01, , (see Table ? for a full description of model estimates).
 Model residuals were normally distributed around zero (Shapiro−Wilk=0.98,p=.15). and individual cases had low influence on the model (Cook’s Distances all < .6, see Appendix Figure ? for details).
-This model suggests that athletes who experienced an increase in feelings of team click also experienced an increase in feelings of social bonding towards their team.
-The slope of the model is added to scatterplot for comparison with the original line of best fit (see )
+This suggests that athletes who experienced an increase in feelings of team click also experienced an increase in feelings of social bonding towards their team.

 Figure 13: Change in Team Click predicts change in Social Bonding in the pre- to post-Tournament subset of survey data.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.

-Overall Tournament The relationship between team click and social bonding was tested in the Overall Tournament subset of survey responses.
-The scatterplot in Figure ? depicts a positive relationship between Change in Team Click and Change in Social Bonding.
+Overall Tournament Analysis of the overall Tournament subset of survey responses revealed a positive relationship between Change in Team Click and Change in Social Bonding <insert stats>.

 Figure 14: Change in Team Click predicts Change in Social Bonding